Home Depot Shooting: Two Dallas Police Officers Critically Injured

 — Mike Rawlings (@Mike_Rawlings) April 24, 2018

-Texas governor, Greg Abbot, also took to Twitter to make a statement and share his thoughts on the entire situation.
+Texas Governor Greg Abbot also took to Twitter to make a statement and share his thoughts on the entire situation.

 Our thoughts and prayers are with @DallasPD and the two officers shot and critically wounded.
 Texas honors all the men and women who protect and serve our communities, and justice will be served. https://t.co/gkUnxciFOs